Taos Revolt: Taos assassinations

 On the morning of January 19, 1847, the insurrectionists began the revolt in Don Fernando de Taos, present-day Taos, New Mexico and nearby Taos Pueblo.
 They were led by Pablo Montoya, a Hispano with Taos Pueblo ancestry, and Tomás Romero from Taos Pueblo, also known as Tomasito (Little Thomas).

 Romero led a Native American force to the house of Governor Charles Bent, where they broke down the door, shot Bent with arrows, and scalped him in front of his family.
 After they moved on, Bent was still alive.
 With his wife Ignacia and children, and the wives of friends Kit Carson and Thomas Boggs, the group escaped by digging through the adobe walls of their house into the one next door.
 When the insurgents discovered the party, they killed Bent, but left the women and children unharmed.

-The rebel force killed and scalped several other government officials, along with others seen as related to the new US territorial government.
+The rebel force killed and scalped several other government officials, along with others seen as related to the new U.S. territorial government.
 Among those killed were Stephen Lee, acting county sheriff; Cornelio Vigil, prefect and probate judge; and J.W.
 Leal, circuit attorney.
 "It appeared," wrote Colonel Price, "to be the object of the insurrectionists to put to death every American and every Mexican who had accepted office under the American government."

-Arroyo Hondo and Mora massacres
+Arroyo Hondo and Mora Battles

 The next day a large armed force of approximately 500 Hispanos and Puebloans attacked and laid siege to Simeon Turley's mill and distillery in Arroyo Hondo, several miles north of Taos.
 Charles Autobees, an employee at the mill, saw the men coming.
-He rode to Santa Fe for help from the occupying US forces.
+He rode to Santa Fe for help from the occupying U.S. forces.
 Eight to ten mountain men were left at the mill for defense.
 After a day-long battle, only two of the mountain men, John David Albert and Thomas Tate Tobin, survived.
 Both escaped separately on foot during the night.
 The same day Hispano insurgents killed seven or eight American traders who were passing through the village of Mora on their way to Missouri.
 At most 16 Americans were killed in both actions on January 20.